Skip to Content

 The Ffestiniog Railway

-From Blaenau Ffestiniog rejoin the 21st century and travel on to Llandudno on board a regular train, which takes 1 hour 15 minutes, departing at 17.38 and arriving at 18.51.
-Llandudno is another of Wales’ Victorian seaside resorts, fronted by the long sandy stretch of North Shore Beach with its seaside promenade and pier.
-There’s also the quieter West Shore Beach with its peaceful stretch of sand.
+Then take the train from Blaenau Ffestiniog to Llandudno, departing at 14.39 and arriving at 15.52 (there’s also a train three hours later if you want to explore the caverns for longer).
+Llandudno is another of Wales’ Victorian seaside resorts, fronted by the sandy North Shore Beach with its promenade and pier.
+There’s also the quieter West Shore Beach.

 Where to stay in Llandudno: Escape Boutique B&B* is a stylish but friendly base in Llandudno.
 Its nine individually decorated rooms mix Victorian features with vintage furniture and colourful murals, and there’s an honesty bar and tasty breakfasts.